andreagrisafi/SALTED/example/water_monomer_AIMS/README.rst

 (The submission script `run-ml.sbatch` is provided for convenience to run the following steps)

-Calculate the lambda-SOAP descriptors, using :code:`python $SALTEDPATH/run-tensoap.py -p -nc 0`
+Calculate the lambda-SOAP descriptors, using :code:`python $SALTEDPATH/run-tensoap.py -p -nc 0 --parallel $ntasks`

 The number of sparse features and number of structures used for sparsification can be specified using the flags `-nc` and `-ns` respectively.
 These have respective default values of 1000 and 100.
 The flag `-p` should be added to handle periodic systems.
 Setting `-nc 0` will not use any sparsification, which is recommended for this example.